AndroidPillars/Flutter/README.md

 Right Click -> New -> Image Asset -> choose the path of the image -> Resize -> Next -> Finish

 # Settings
 - File -> Settings -> Editor -> Appearance  -> Enable Show closing label in Dart source code.
 - FlutterInspector -> More Actions -> Hide Debug Mode Banner.

 # References
 - https://flutter.dev/docs
 - https://material.io/
 - https://www.draw.io/
 - https://appicon.co/

+# Running App on a Physical Device
+- In Android Mobile -> Go to Settings -> About -> Build number -> Tap multiple times until you get the message 'Developer mode is Enabled'(or) It may vary depending on the versions of the Mobile OS
+- In Some Versions of Android -> Settings -> About Phone -> Versions -> Tap multiple times to enable developer option.
+- In settings you will get the menu Developer Options -> Enable Developer Options and USB debugging.

 <img align="right" width="100" height="100" src="http://www.fillmurray.com/100/100">